Centennial Beach: The Grill

-— Monday-Saturday: 11am – 7pm

-— Sunday: 11am – 6pm

-They also have a secret menu, which only dedicated patrons will know (ask for the beach soda).
-One may have to be careful on busy days because the lines may become 50 to 60 people long.
-Every order is well prepared so it will be fresh to the sight.
+The Grill was added to Centennial Beach in 2011.

 Bathhouse

 The bathhouse was constructed in 1934 using stones from the old Main Street bridge.
 The bathhouse includes a front office where patrons can pay for memberships or one-time visits to the beach, a manager’s office, showers, lockers, washrooms, changing rooms, and a lower guard house.
 The old side office of the bathhouse, which was removed after 2011 renovations, used to be used as a concession stand.
 Anyone who lives in Naperville will receive a discount off their ticket, as for others who aren't in the area they will have to pay full price.
 Once anyone enters on either side of the entryway, there will be four family restrooms.
 The men's restroom as you enter will be on the far left, women's restroom will be slightly to the right.
 Once in the men or woman's restroom, you will notice two drinking fountains, stalls to change into, storage for belongings, washrooms, and showers.
 The bathhouse had an old side office within which was later removed after 2011 renovations, it was used as a concession stand.
 Below the bathhouse, down the stairs there will be the guard house, where lifeguards on/off duty will stay and relax before they go out on the beach to watch over families.